Your business needs a direction. Forging ahead without clearly defined goals has the potential for serious negative consequences.

 Now, McCartney’s clinic regularly budgets, allowing them to begin paying back the debt they incurred from their initial planning mishap.

-Forecasting should help you be aware of if you’re business is going to grow – or if it’s going to fail.
+Forecasting should help you be aware of if your business is going to grow – or if it’s going to fail.

 It may be helpful to create several different forecasting models – including a best case scenario and a worst case scenario.
 While every business owner wants to be optimistic about their future, you will be able to recover quickly if you’ve already predicted what might happen in the worst case scenario.